Secondhand Smoke (cont.)

 Passive smoking is an established risk factor for the development of lung cancer.
-Research has shown that nonsmokers who reside with a smoker have a 20% to 30% increase in risk for developing lung cancer when compared with nonsmokers who do not reside with a smoker.
-An estimated 3,400 lung cancer deaths that occur each year in the U.S. are attributable to passive smoking.
+Research has shown that nonsmokers who reside with a smoker have an increased risk for developing lung cancer when compared with nonsmokers who do not reside with a smoker.

 Cardiovascular disease and secondhand smoke

 Like cigarette smoking itself, secondhand smoke is a significant risk factor for the development of cardiovascular disease and heart attack.

 Coughing, chest congestion, and decreased lung function can also occur in those exposed to passive smoke.
 Babies exposed to secondhand smoke can also develop serious respiratory infections.
 Passive smoking is believed to cause lung infections (such as pneumonia and bronchitis) in children younger than 18 months of age each year.

 Get tips, treatments, & motivation.